FIX94/fixNES/README.md

 Changes some calls to make it easily compilable on windows with something like mingw gcc
 ZIPSUPPORT
 Allows you to load roms directly from .zip files if you have a usable zlib installation
+DISPLAY_PPUWRITES
+Will show red dots each frame of when the PPU was written to which can be useful for understanding certain rendering aspects.
+Also extends the emu window size to show all the normally invisible Hblank/Vblank areas so you can see all write activity.